Insights – Coronavirus Response

 An HR Checklist for Returning to the Workplace

 As the crisis stage of the pandemic eases, companies must prepare to restore operations that were shut down or severely curtailed.
 Thorough planning, detailed communications with affected parties, timely training, and adjustments to HR policies and programs must be developed to protect employee health and safety.
-By using the checklist provided in these pages, HR will be well-prepared to meet the full array of people-related challenges that have emerged in this historic period.

 2020 Disrupted: Preserve and Strengthen Your Cash Position

 The global coronavirus pandemic has produced sudden and dramatic disruption.
 Seven cash imperatives can yield a significant, positive impact in the near term and can be catalysts for fostering a cash-aware culture in the longer term.
 In fact, our latest working capital study indicates the top 1,000 US companies now have over $1.3 trillion tied up in working capital.

 Leading CIO’s 10 Effective Actions during COVID crisis

 Find out directly from leading CIOs what are the most effective actions taken to minimize business disruption, keep employees safe and connected, and better position their organizations for what the future may hold.

 2020 Disrupted: Safeguard and Build Resilience in Your Supply Chain

 The Hackett Group’s latest analysis indicates companies will see revenue decline by an average of 21%, which represents COGS of $1.63 billion.
 Three imperatives can yield a significant, positive impact in the near term and can be catalysts for building a resilient supply chain in the longer term.

 Keeping Up With Policy and Benefits Changes Driven by COVID-19